Voss Surfaces in Sine-Gordon Hierarchies: Recursion operators of the sine-Gordon equation

 where the nonlocal variables $q_i$ are to be determined from

 as potentials of the standard conservation laws \cite[eq.
 (1.5)]{D-B-1977}.
 Hence the nonlocal hierarchy

-The expressions $\bar\Phi_i$ represent {\it shadows\/} of nonlocal symmetries in the sense of~\cite{B-V-V,JK-AV-RV-2017}, meaning that they satisfy equation~\eqref{eq:VsG:D}.
-Despite their dependence on nonlocal variables $q_i$, they represent valid solutions of the Moutard equation.
+The expressions $\bar\Phi_i$ represent {\it shadows\/} of nonlocal symmetries in the sense of~\cite{B-V-V,JK-AV-RV-2017,ISK-AMV-1989}, meaning that they satisfy equation~\eqref{eq:VsG:D}, but depend also on the nonlocal variables $q_i$.
+All of them can be extended to full symmetries in a possibly larger covering, see op. cit.

-\begin{remark} \rm In general, the action of the recursion operator $\RO$ on symmetries is determined uniquely modulo the $\RR$-ideal $\RO 0 = \Phi_1 \RR$ because of the integration constant.
-In the pmKdV and Khor'kova hierarchy above, $Q_n$, $q_n$, $\bar Q_n$ have been chosen as homogeneous of weights $2 n$, $2 n - 1$, $2 n - 1$, respectively, with regard to weights $w(x) = -1$, $w(y) = 1$, $w(\phi) = 0$.
-This amounts to choosing all integration constants to be zero, which is a common practice, but not always a well-defined procedure.
-Moreover, it may be advantageous to choose integration constants differently, according to the specific situation, as in the proof of Proposition~\ref{prop:tw:f_x} below. \looseness-1 \end{remark}

-\begin{remark} \rm The local symmetries $\Phi_n$ and the nonlocal symmetry shadows $\bar\Phi_n$ are often referred to as members of the positive pmKdV hierarchy and the positive Khor'kova hierarchy, respectively.
-Using the inverse recursion operator $\RO^{-1}$ and starting with $\Phi_{-1} = \phi_y$ and $\bar\Phi_{-1} = -\Phi_1$, we get members of the corresponding negative hierarchies, which will be denoted $\Phi_{-n}$ and $\bar\Phi_{-n}$.
+\begin{remark} \rm The local symmetries $\Phi_n$ and the nonlocal symmetry shadows $\bar\Phi_n$ are referred to as members of the positive pmKdV hierarchy and the positive Khor$'$kova hierarchy, respectively.
+Using the inverse recursion operator $\RO'$ and starting with $\Phi_{-1} = \phi_y$ and $\bar\Phi_{-1} = -\Phi_1$, we get members of the corresponding negative hierarchies, which will be denoted $\Phi_{-n}$ and $\bar\Phi_{-n}$.
 The explicit formulas are obtained by exchanging $x \otto y$ and $n \otto -n$ in~\eqref{eq:hierarchy:pmKdV}, \eqref{eq:q}, and~\eqref{eq:hierarchy:NGK}; cf. Proposition~\ref{prop:sG:RO:Guthrie:inv}. \end{remark}